OpenDataServices/bodsld/docs/_pages/1_datamodel.md

 TODO: RecordDetails subclass diagram

-To align with the more conceptually “clean” approach generally taken in data modelling for Linked Data - which would require separate identifiers for the person/entity, and the record about them - but without deviating too much from the BODS conceptual model, we can append a `#` value to the end of the record identifier to refer to the person or entity which is the subject of that record.
+To align with the more conceptually "clean" approach generally taken in data modelling for linked data - which would require separate identifiers for the person/entity, and the record about them - but without deviating too much from the BODS conceptual model, we can append a `#` value to the end of the record identifier to refer to the person or entity which is the subject of that record.
 This means that we can say:

 ```
-<ex:personabcd#subject> bods:name “Max” .
+<ex:personabcd#subject> bods:name "Max" .
-<ex:entitymno#subject> bods:name “Ball Co” .
+<ex:entitymno#subject> bods:name "Ball Co" .
 <ex:relationshipxyz> bods:subject <ex:entitymno#subject> .
 <ex:relationshipxyz> bods:interestedParty <ex:personabc#subject> .
 ```

 And the semantic meaning of these statements is that the person has an interest in the entity (as opposed to the record about the person having an interest in the record about the entity) - without us needing to generate completely new identifiers for people and entities or additional infrastructure to resolve them.

-The string that follows the the # character is arbitrary; it can be anything.
-We recommend to use the same string everywhere; eg. something like “#subject” or “#id”.
+The string that follows the the `#` character is arbitrary; it can be anything.
+We recommend to use the same string everywhere; eg. something like `#subject` or `#id`.

 To generate the URI for a person, entity or relationship, we recommend using information available as part of the identifiers property if available, or generating random uuids if not.